hummusonrails/arbitrum-prisoners-dilemma-workshop/README.md

 ## 🧑‍💻 Workshop Tips

 - Use different accounts to simulate real multiplayer scenarios
-- Try various stake amounts to see how it affects decision-making
+- Try various stake amounts and see how the number of rounds affects decision-making
-- Experiment with different strategies and track outcomes
+- Experiment with different strategies and track outcomes across multiple rounds
-- Consider the psychological aspects: How does anonymity affect choices?
+- Consider the psychological aspects: How does anonymity and round uncertainty affect choices?
-- Think about mechanism design: How could the game be modified to encourage cooperation?
+- Think about mechanism design: How could the game be modified to encourage cooperation or longer play?

 Happy strategizing! 🎯